ChrisPritchard/MiniKnight/README.md

 - Ensure you have the dotnet core sdk installed from here: <https://www.microsoft.com/net/download>
 - From the base directory of the repo, run the command __dotnet run__
     - If you encounter issues and are not on Windows, try the steps in the 'supported platforms' section below
+- It can also be opened in VS via the .sln - I've tested this on VS2017 Community 15.6.4.
+You will probably still need the SDK installed
 - To compile an exe (or platform equivalent) use __dotnet build -r [rid]__ where [rid] is the appropriate runtime identifier from here: <https://docs.microsoft.com/en-us/dotnet/core/rid-catalog>

 ## Acknowledgements